nexpy/nexpy/src/nexpy/examples/scripts/README.rst

 **example.py**

-A simple script to create a NeXus tree containing a two-dimensional function of Numpy arrays.
+A simple script to create a NeXus tree containing a two-dimensional function of NumPy arrays.
 A similar example is given in the NeXpy documentation.

 **chopper_plot.py**